isaadev/cat-toys/README.md

 # CatToys

-This project is an e-commerce store built using Express, Node, MongoDB, and Javascript
+This project is an e-commerce store built using Express, Node, MongoDB, EJS, and Javascript

 To run this project, run these commands in your terminal:
 ```